metayeti/mINI/README.md

 - comments are lines where the first non-whitespace character is a semicolon (`;`)
 - trailing comments are allowed on section lines, but not key/value lines
 - every entry exists on a single line and multiline is not supported

+This library has been tested in the GCC 4.8.5

 ```